 2. How does this suit me – Alignment with my values

 Each of us has certain values we care about.
 Some of them are very critical to our well being some others enhance our life quality.
 Whatever we do – personal or professional when the values are nurtured/exercised we enjoy the time and get more fulfillment.
 If you have a number of values common in this work it is a good fit for you.
 Here is how to find out:

-- What values will be dishonored/hurt : Many times before taking up a commitment we feel some resistance from inside – it might be that you are feeling something will be hurt.
+- What values will be dishonored/hurt: Many times before taking up a commitment we feel some resistance from inside – it might be that you are feeling something will be hurt.
 In this particular example of the bake sale often I see people hesitate because of the uncertainty and lack of a well-defined process.
 While there are few ways to address those, a more useful question to ponder: How important is it for me to get this experience?
-What am I willing to let go or stretch to have this experience?
+What am I willing to let go of or stretch to have this experience?

 3. What Success looks like – Setting the Intention

 Success doesn’t always mean getting a pat on the back or a dollar amount.
-A good starting point is to ask: What needs to happen in the end for me to say this was worth of my time?
+A good starting point is to ask: What needs to happen in the end for me to say this was worth my time?
 If I look back a year from now how do I want to see my involvement for the Bake Sale event?
-For me the intention was to get to know my neighbors little deeper than the occasional Hi-s.
+For me, the intention was to get to know my neighbors a little deeper than the occasional “Hi/Hello”-s.
 Now looking back, I feel it had enhanced my social life to a great extent; I feel much more grounded to call this my school and my neighborhood than ever.

-I hope you’ve got some tools to get the clarity for your commitments.
+I hope you’ve got some tools to get clarity for your commitments.
 Now go sign up for that bake sale:).
 Good luck!